Nayifff/ToolsProject/README.md

 ###	3. Sentiment Analysis on Lyrics Using Gensim:
 Sentiment Analysis was conducted to understand the fluctuation in sentiments in tracks over the years.
 The code for this can be found here: https://github.com/Nayifff/ToolsProject/blob/master/Lyrics%20Sentiment%20Analysis%20FINAL.ipynb
+##### NOTE: Please run this code from the beginning

 ###  4. Scraping random songs from Spotify to work on prediction models
 The code generates random songs from 2000 to 2017,which has to be used in the prediction models. here: https://github.com/Nayifff/ToolsProject/blob/master/Generating-Random-Songs%20(2).ipynb

-NOTE: This code takes several hours to run since it is generating around 10000 songs.
-Please refer to the following csv file for the result of scraping https://github.com/Nayifff/ToolsProject/blob/master/Finalrandomsongspls.csv
+##### NOTE: This code takes several hours to run since it is generating around 10000 songs.
+Please refer to the following csv file for the result of scraping
+https://github.com/Nayifff/ToolsProject/blob/master/Finalrandomsongspls.csv

 ### 5. Data Cleaning and pre-processing